mocks-server/website/docs/tutorials-dynamic.md

 ## Persistence

-You could add also express middleware fixtures for deleting, updating, or creating users, simply modifiying the `INITIAL_USERS` memory object from each correspondant response function.
+You could add also express middleware fixtures for deleting, updating, or creating users, simply modifying the `INITIAL_USERS` memory object from each correspondant response function.

 __Changes will be be persisted in memory__ while the server is running.